borderpointer/how-many-around-me/README.md

 #### To Run the App Locally

+*You must have an account with Uber* <br>

+• create a new app with Uber [here](https://developer.uber.com/dashboard/create) and obtain your server token

 • clone this repo in Terminal while in your desired directory: `git clone git@github.com:borderpointer/how-many-around-me.git`

 • cd into the directory: `cd how-many-around-me`